anubhavyadav/Caxuo_RABBIT_Video_Compressor/README.md

 - 📊 Progress & status bar for visual feedback.
 - ⏹️ Cancel export anytime.
 - 💻 Works 100% offline (No Adware or Bloatware).
-- 🧩 Process hundreds of Images in bulk/batch.
+- 🧩 Process hundreds of Videos in bulk/batch.
 - 🚫 No watermark in Compress, Scale and Format processes of the App.
 - 💻 Easily Remove the App from your Computer - just Delete its unzipped Folder (No uninstallation required).